Economy Thrives In Omaha-Council Bluffs Metro

 The following Top Companies are also among the Top 25 Employers in the State of Omaha.
 Omaha may be the most successful city in the state.

 All of these employers have at least 1,000 persons on the payroll.
-The Top 3 employ over 5,000 each, up to 10,000 and the majority are involved in Healthcare, Education, Food Processing and Distribution, and Transportation.
+The top three companies employ over 5,000 and up to 10,000 each, and the majority are involved in

-Employer To Watch: Green Plains Renewable Energy - $2,300,000 award to develop a vertically-integrated, low-cost ethanol producer.
-Click the link to view Career Opportunities.
+Employer To Watch: Green Plains Renewable Energy Jobs: This company received a $2,300,000 award to develop a vertically-integrated, low-cost ethanol producer.

 - University Of Nebraska Medical Center- Physicians and surgeons.
 5000, - 10,000 people employed.